 68.5% of children (5–14 years old) report brushing their teeth two or more times every day

 In light of these facts, it’s not surprising that many Australians have experienced tooth pain.
 In fact, over 90% of adults have experienced decay in permanent teeth.
 Whether it be cavities, tooth decay or something more extreme, tooth pain makes seeing the dentist necessary.
 But how come we don’t?

 Some of us may avoid check-ups because we’re lazy or scared, but most of us simply can’t afford the visit.
 In fact, 41% of Australians, or 12.6 million people, say it’s too expensive.
 That’s nearly half of our country avoiding important care due to money.

-According to Australian Institute of Health and Welfare, in 2017, about 70,200 people have been hospitalised for dental problems that may have been prevented with earlier treatment.
+According to the Australian Institute of Health and Welfare, in 2017, about 70,200 people were hospitalised for dental problems that may have been prevented with earlier treatment.
 We believe we can help our society avoid these outcomes by providing reliable city-wide guides of dental practices.
 The aim is to help you shop for the best and most affordable care.